-The question one Irish schoolgirl set out to determine this week at the Young Scientist Exhibition in Ireland was if having ginger hair determined how flexible you might be.
+The question one Irish schoolgirl set out to determine in 2014, at her school's Young Scientist Exhibition in Ireland was, "Can having red hair determine how flexible you are?"

 Tara Matthews, a student from Galway, brought her project to the BT Young Scientist and Technology Exhibition held in Dublin.
-As a redhead herself had a very personal interest in its results.
+As a redhead herself, she had a personal interest in the results.

-Other budding young scientists questioned whether or not red haired people feel the cold more.
+Other budding young scientists at the exhibition questioned whether or not red haired people feel the cold more.
 The Irish Times reported the findings.

-The children from Grange NS, Co Carlow, wanted to know whether hair colour had any effect on body temperature.
+Children from Grange NS, Co.
+Carlow, wanted to know whether hair color had any effect on body temperature.

-Daniel Keogh explained how questionnaires were sent out to classmates asking questions such as “When in bed do you wear long or short pyjamas?” and “After break in school do you usually take off your jumper?”
+Daniel Keogh explained that questionnaires were sent out to classmates asking questions such as, “When in bed, do you wear long or short pajamas?” or “After break in school, do you usually take off your jumper?”

-The class then charted the answers on a graph and “we found that more blonde and ginger-haired people were taking their jumpers off after activity,” Keogh said.
+The class then charted the answers on a graph: “We found that more blonde and red haired people were taking their jumpers off after activity,” Keogh said.